On the Relativistic Micro-Canonical Ensemble and Relativistic Kinetic Theory for N Relativistic Particles in Inertial and Non-Inertial Rest Frames: Introduction

-In RCM there is a complete control of the relativistic collective variables, with the non-covariant canonical center of mass; covariant non-canonical Fokker-Pryce center of inertia; non-covariant non-canonical M$\o$ller center of energy, all expressed in terms of Poincar\'e generators, and replacing the Newtonian center of mass and collapsing on it for $c \rightarrow \infty$.
-As shown in Ref. \cite{1}, to avoid all the problems with the localization of the relativistic center of mass \footnote{Not being a covariant quantity it is described by a different pseudo-world-line in every inertial frame.} and the instantaneous spreading of the center-of-mass wave packets in RQM (violation of causality) one has to describe it with frozen (non evolving) Jacobi data $\vec z$, $\vec h$ \footnote{The frozen nature of the variables $\vec z$, $\vec h$, implies the Hamilton-Jacobi description of the center of mass in the non-relativistic limit.}.
-As a consequence, an isolated system with total 4-momentum $P^{\mu} = Mc\, \Big(\sqrt{1 + {\vec h}^2}; \vec h\Big)$, where $Mc$ is the invariant mass of the system, is described as an {\it external} decoupled (non-local, non-measurable) non-covariant frozen 3-center of mass $\vec z$ \footnote{$\vec z/Mc = {\vec x}_{NW}(0)$ are the Cauchy data for the Newton-Wigner 3-position.} carrying a {\it pole-dipole} structure: the invariant mass $Mc$ and the rest angular momentum (or spin) of the isolated system.
-As it will be shown in Section II, in the so-called Wigner 3-spaces (orthogonal to $P^{\mu}$) of the rest frame, the N particles are described by Wigner spin-1 phase space 3-vectors ${\vec \eta}_i(\tau)$, ${\vec \kappa}_i(\tau)$ restricted by rest-frame conditions eliminating the {\it internal} center of mass.
+An isolated N-particle system with total 4-momentum $P^{\mu} = Mc\, \Big( \sqrt{1 + {\vec h}^2}; \vec h\Big)$, where $Mc$ is the invariant mass of the system, is described as an \textit{external} decoupled (non-local, non-measurable) non-covariant frozen 3-center of mass $\vec z$ ($\vec z/Mc = {\vec x}_{NW}(0)$ are the Cauchy data for the Newton-Wigner 3-position), whose conjugate variable is the 3-velocity $\vec h$.
+This external 3-center of mass, described by these frozen (non-evolving) Jacobi data and tending to the Hamilton-Jacobi version of the Newton center of mass in the non-relativistic limit, carries a \textit{pole-dipole} structure: the invariant mass $M c$ and the rest spin $\vec S$ of the isolated system.
+The Wigner 3-spaces of the \textit{inertial rest frame} are orthogonal to $ P^{\mu}$.
+In them the N particles are described by Wigner spin-1 phase space 3-vectors ${\vec \eta}_i(\tau)$, ${\vec \kappa}_i(\tau)$ restricted by rest-frame conditions eliminating the \textit{internal} center of mass.
 Therefore the N-particle system is described by the external center of mass with canonical variables $\vec z$, $\vec h$, and by N-1 relative canonical variables ${\vec \rho}_a(\tau)$, ${\vec \pi}_a(\tau)$, $a = 1,..,N-1$.
-The invariant mass is the Hamiltonian.
-The particle world-lines $x^{\mu}_i(\tau)$ and the standard momenta $p^{\mu}_i(\tau)$ are derived quantities: they turn out to be {\it covariant but not canonical predictive coordinates and momenta}.

-Given this classical framework it is possible to define a consistent RQM taking into account all the known information about relativistic bound states \cite{4,5,7,8,9} and with a total control on the Poincar\'e generators (both external and internal, see Section II) also in presence of action-at-a-distance interactions.
+The Lorentz-scalar invariant mass $M$ and the rest spin $\vec S$ are functions of these relative variables and the Hamiltonian for the evolution in the Wigner 3-spaces is $M c$.